- What are Scholarly Concentrations, and how do I learn more about each?

 -

-Scholarly Concentration students must attend lectures during their MS1 year, and through the fall of your MS2 year.
+Scholarly Concentration students must attend lectures during their MS1 year through the fall of their MS2 year.
 In general, students can miss one lecture per academic year.
-Please contact your SC Director for specific information on your SC’s lecture requirement.
+Please contact your SC Director for specific information on your SC’s lecture requirements.

 - My Blackboard attendance isn’t correct.
 What steps should I take?